Dysart's: History

 The family trucking business was founded in 1920 by Marshall and Blanche Dysart, with a truck stop opening in 1934.
-The business remained there until 1958 when it moved to Brewer, Maine and then to its current location in Hebron after Interstate 95 was completed in Bangor, Maine.
+The business remained there until 1958 when it moved to Brewer, Maine and then to its current location in Hermon after Interstate 95 was completed in Bangor, Maine.
 Founders David and Irene Dysart opened the truck stop and restaurant on Mother's Day, Sunday, May 14, 1967.
 David hired husband and wife, Greg and Betty Feeney, to run the truck stop kitchen; with Greg offering home-style cooking with large portions and Betty baking desserts.

 For 52 years, Dysart's was open 24 hours a day, "every day except Christmas".
 On October 1, 2019, the restaurant reduced its hours to 5 a.m. to midnight due to a change in trucking laws and local establishments eliminating overnight shifts.
 The fuel operations and convenient store still operates 24/7.
 In 2014, Dysart's opened a second location in Bangor, Maine.
 Currently, there are 9 travel stops located throughout Maine; with two restaurants located in Hermon and Bangor.
 In 2025, a proposal was announced by Dysart's for a new location in Ellsworth, Maine.

 In 2022, Food & Wine magazine named Dysart's the "best gas station and truck stop food in America."
 Several trucking companies have listed Dysart's as one of the "10 Best Truck Stops" in America, voted by truckers, including Trucker Tools, Northeast Technical Institute, Hugo Hunter, Prime Inc, Basic Block, among others.

 David Dysart died in 1999 at the age of 71.
 Milton Dysart, David's cousin and co-founder, died on May 29, 2018.